Article translated with the assistance of AI tools. Images and parts of the content will still be reviewed.

 1 – On the main CP, you should follow the steps below:

-To do this, simply right-click on CAN and go to the add device option.
-Below are images illustrating this step.
+To do this, just right-click on CAN and go to the option add device, below are images illustrating the requested action.

-• Next, add the desired number of slaves (number of expansions).
+• Then add the number of slaves (number of expansions) desired.

-To do this, simply right-click on CANopen_Manager and go to the add device option.
-Here the available Xpress models you can use will be shown; in my case, I used another XP325.
+To do this, just right-click on CANopen_Manager and go to the option add device, there you will see the Xpress models you can use; in my case, I used another XP325.

 • After configuring the CAN tree, you must configure the communication parameters.